db2zw/x6100-fw-mangler/README.md

 fullband-tx=disable
 ```
 If you edit this with you favorite editor, you can chose for the `fullband-tx` setting
- * `disable` - factory default - only TX on HM bands
+ * `disable` - factory default - only TX on HAM bands
  * `enable` - enable TX on all frequencies the TRX supports.

 Restart the TRX (or just the radio app) afterwards.